 About OSU Repair Fairs

-Repair Fairs are an event series sponsored by the student group Waste Watchers, a joint group of Campus Recycling and the Student Sustainability Initiative.
+Repair Fairs are an event series sponsored by the student group Waste Watchers, a group run by Campus Recycling.

-In the 2016-17 academic year, fairs will be hosted once per term (November, February and May).
-Details vary each time, so stay tuned to this page for information about upcoming fairs.
+Details for each fair vary, so stay tuned to this page for information about upcoming fairs.

 Why Repair Fairs?